hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/create-and-run-scripts-from-the-package.md

 npm test
 ```

 You can use the scripts object to start an Android emulator.
-To do this add the following property to the scripts object:
+To do this add the following property to the scripts object \(Go to section **Setup Android Emulator** for the details on how to setup this Android emulator\):

 ```
 "Nexus5" : "$ANDROID_HOME/tools/emulator -netdelay none -netspeed full -avd Nexus_5_API_25"